Vamsharaj Pande: Career

 Chaubisi confederacy attacked Gorkha Kingdom on Sirhanchowk Gadhi (fort) at north and established their own position on 2 January 1782 A.D.
 Commander Garud Dhoj Pant of Tanahun Kingdom launched attack on Gorkhali side with combined army of Lamjung and Parbat and also included soldiers from Kaski, Palpa and Pyuthan.
 Queen Rajendra Lakshmi Devi wanted ultimate destruction of trade route of Lamjung.
 Thus, Bamsharaj was called back from his exile in Bettiah to launch attack on Lamjung Kingdom.
 Queen regent Rajendra Laxmi Devi also called up exiled courtier and his rival Swaroop Singh Karki to attack on Lamjung Kingdom.
-A reconciliation was done with both courtiers.
+A reconciliation was reached between both courtiers.
 Subsequently, Vamsharaj imposed economic blockade over Lamjung.
 Bamsharaj's youngest brother Damodar Pande also took part in the attack.

 Vamsharaj had fought battles against Makwanpur, Timal and Sindhuli in 1762, Kirtipur in 1764, Chihan Danda in 1766, Tanahun in 1770, Pauwa Gadh in 1776, and Lamjung in 1783 A.D.